San Carlos, CA Real Estate, Schools & Local Living

 What county is San Carlos, CA in?

 San Carlos is in San Mateo County, California.
-Zip code 94070.
-It is situated between Belmont to the north and Redwood City to the south, and is entirely within San Mateo County.
+It is located on the San Francisco Peninsula between Belmont to the north and Redwood City to the south.
+The city's single zip code is 94070, and it is entirely within San Mateo County.

 Is San Carlos a good place to live?

-San Carlos consistently ranks among the top Peninsula communities for families.
-It offers a top-ranked K–8 public school district, walkable downtown on Laurel Street, Caltrain Baby Bullet access, Bay views from the hillside neighborhoods, and home prices that are meaningfully below Palo Alto and Menlo Park while delivering comparable school quality.
-The "City of Good Living" nickname reflects a community that has maintained a genuine neighborhood character despite Silicon Valley proximity.
+Yes.
+San Carlos consistently ranks among the top Peninsula communities for families and working professionals.
+It offers a top-ranked K-8 public school district, a walkable downtown on Laurel Street, a Baby Bullet Caltrain stop with direct access to San Francisco in under 30 minutes, and home prices that are meaningfully below Palo Alto and Menlo Park while delivering comparable school quality.
+The "City of Good Living" nickname reflects a community that has maintained genuine neighborhood character despite its proximity to Silicon Valley.

 What are the schools like in San Carlos?

-The San Carlos School District serves K–8 and is consistently ranked among the top five public elementary/middle school districts in California.
+The San Carlos School District serves K-8 and is consistently ranked among the top five public elementary and middle school districts in California.
 High school students attend Carlmont High School in the Sequoia Union High School District.
-The school district is one of the most commonly cited reasons families choose San Carlos over adjacent communities at lower price points.
+The school district quality is one of the most commonly cited reasons families choose San Carlos over adjacent Peninsula communities at lower price points.

 How far is San Carlos from San Francisco?

-San Carlos is approximately 25 miles south of San Francisco — roughly 30 minutes on the Caltrain Baby Bullet, which makes a direct stop at San Carlos Station.
-By car on 101, the commute runs 30–45 minutes depending on traffic.
+San Carlos is approximately 25 miles south of San Francisco.
+By Caltrain Baby Bullet, the commute takes under 30 minutes with a direct stop at San Carlos Station.
+By car on Highway 101, the commute runs 30 to 45 minutes depending on traffic.
+San Carlos is one of the most transit-accessible cities on the Mid-Peninsula.

 What is the median home price in San Carlos, CA?

 Median home prices in San Carlos range from approximately $1.8M for a standard lot single-family home to $2.8M+ for a remodeled property or hillside home with Bay views.
-The market is competitive — well-priced homes routinely receive multiple offers within the first week of listing.
+The market is competitive -- well-priced homes in San Carlos routinely receive multiple offers within the first week of listing.
+Entry-level condos and townhomes start in the $900K to $1.3M range.

 Explore Nearby Neighborhoods